-Will Jesus let them go to the pigs?

-How do the pigs react?

-Why do the people of the area want Jesus to leave?

-Do the people of the area care more about their finances or the deliverance of the
+Will Jesus let them go to the pigs? yes How do the pigs react?
+They run down into the sea and drown Why do the people of the area want Jesus to leave?
+Concerned about finances Do the people of the area care more about their finances or the deliverance of the demon-possessed men? finances

-demon-possessed men?